pdxjohnny/dffml/docs/usage/operations.rst

 Safety Operation
 ----------------

-The output of the last operation will automatticly be combined with the package name to create a call you our new operation, ``SafetyCheck``.
+The output of the last operation will automatically be combined with the package name to create a call you our new operation, ``safety_check``.

 This is how running safety on the command line works.